kurt-krueckeberg/open-fda-device-events/docs/api.md

 ## Prospective List of relevant fields

 **TODO:** Make this a table by copying the table abve but only retaining the rows with the fields below.
+Laer write sample queries to confirm theese are the relvevant fields.
 `
 ### Device-type related